jiroomizu/dialog-modal-react/README.md

 # dialog-modal-react
 HTML dialog element example with react.

-## Does dialog tag make us implement modals easily?
+## Does dialog tag make us implementing modals easier?

 `<dialog>` element is useful in some points like,